Reactive Maintenance – what is it?

-However, once the breakdown occurs to critical equipment, it tends to catch you unawares and you get overtime and extensive repair costs.
-Or maybe you will experience a long delivery time on necessary spare parts, which in worst case can stop your entire production – or parts of it.
+However, once the breakdown occurs to critical equipment, it tends to catch you unaware and you get overtime and extensive repair costs.
+Or maybe you will experience a long delivery time on necessary spare parts, which in the worst case scenario can stop your entire production – or parts of it.

 Reactive Maintenance as a strategy

-This strategy is ideal for small companies or for maintenance jobs on less critical equipment where breakdown does not cause collateral damage.
+This strategy is ideal for small companies or for maintenance jobs on less critical equipment where breakdown do not cause collateral damage.

 This maintenance strategy can be a part of your maintenance strategy because all equipment failure cannot be planned or predicted.
 However, you should not exclusively rely on the strategy and if zero downtime is important, you should consider another strategy.